AudreyRWilliams/PopulationGrowthProject/README.md

 ## 4-Start the server & test locally
 In Terminal (project root):
 - node server.js <br>

 You should see Server listening: http://localhost:3000.

 Open a browser and go to http://localhost:3000.
 The UI should load, run a default simulation, show a chart and a small table.
 Try switching to Logistic and adjust parameters.

-You can also run CLI simulation:
+You can also run CLI simulation: <br>
 <img width="410" height="135" alt="Screen Shot 2025-08-24 at 8 07 41 PM" src="https://github.com/user-attachments/assets/fc61ff73-cd0f-4922-b599-e5e104552377" />

 ## 5-Commit and push to GitHub